Marion Cohen

 Marion Cohen (born 1943) is an American poet whose pen name is Marion Deutsche Cohen.
-She is also a mathematician with a Ph.D in distribution theory from Wesleyan University.
+She is also a mathematician with a Ph.D. in distribution theory from Wesleyan University.

+Biography

 Cohen has published 32 books of poetry and prose.
 She writes poetry and creative non-fiction, in particular memoir and has written about pregnancy loss, spousal illness/caregiving, and her passion for mathematics.
 She has studied the relationship between art and mathematics, and has taught math and writing at Arcadia University in Glenside, PA.

 Cohen has studied the relationship between art and mathematics and has developed a course called Truth and Beauty: Mathematics in Literature.